XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 The only other thing I can do is present you with a more in-depth statistical analysis of the method -- covering this problem and others, both historical and on-going.
 I suppose that it is most relevant for Dr Gruen, since he is the only one I can reasonably expect to have the knowledge of statistics necessary to judge the analysis.
 To my knowledge, this is the first third party review of the AEC's methodology.
-If there has been a third party review that is not public, I think that it is reasonable for the commission to provide it (without an FOI request).
+If there has been a third party review that is not public, I think that it is reasonable for the Commission to provide it (without an FOI request).

 After I sign off, you will find supporting graphs of the Probability Mass Functions comprising the statistical analysis from which my above results were drawn.
 Following that, the in-depth review of the method.
 Please consider these as part of this submission.

-There is only one thing that I ask of you -- besides that this matter is taken seriously.
+Mr Rogers, there is only one thing that I ask of you -- besides that this matter is taken seriously.
-If the commission resolves to affirm the decision to deregister Flux under s137(6) of the EA, please tell me: if *this* was not enough to convince you that there are problems with the testing method, what would have?
+If the Commission resolves to affirm the decision to deregister Flux under s137(6) of the EA, please tell me: if *this* was not enough to convince you that there are problems with the testing method, what would have?
 Is there *anything* that would have convinced you?

 If that case comes to bear, then I have a request for Dr Gruen, too: if you disagree with my statistical analysis, meet me on a level playing field by providing your calculations, as [I am providing you mine](https://github.com/XertroV/aec-membership-test-simulator/blob/aec313e66acdd2ccdaa7ff8e7bd96aec6542138a/main.py#L439-L684).
-Perhaps Justice Kelly can assist the commission in determining if this is a fair request.
+Perhaps Justice Kelly can assist the Commission in determining if this is a fair request.

-Mr Rogers, I leave it to you as the accountable authority of the Australian Electoral Commission, along with the other members of the commission: Justice Kelly and Dr Gruen, to uphold "[the] AEC’s values of electoral integrity through agility, professionalism and quality [...]".
+Mr Rogers, I leave it to you as the accountable authority of the Australian Electoral Commission, along with the other members of the Commission: Justice Kelly and Dr Gruen, to uphold "[the] AEC’s values of electoral integrity through agility, professionalism and quality [...]".

 <br>
 <br>